acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

     categories instead of interpreting.
 -   Presenting a tutorial on grounded theory instead of explaining how the current study was conducted.
--   Small, heterogenous samples creating the illusion of convergence and theoretical saturation.
-For example, it is highly unlikely that a full theory can be derived only from interviews with 20 people.
+-   Small, homogeneous samples creating the illusion of convergence and theoretical saturation.
+For example, it is highly unlikely that a full theory can be derived only from interviews with 20 similar people.
 -   Focusing only on interviews without corroborating statements with other evidence (e.g. documents, observation).